RISs and Sidelink Communications in Smart Cities: The Key to Seamless Localization and Sensing: Open Research Challenges

 \subsection{Estimation Algorithms}

-From an algorithmic perspective, there are challenges related to channel parameter estimation, tracking in dynamic environments, and calibration.
-Channel parameter estimation in the presence of severe multipath is difficult since almost passive reflective RISs have no local signal processing capabilities.
-Moreover, in cooperative localization (scenarios B1 and B2) and RIS localization (e.g., scenarios A3, B3, and C3) tasks, the AOAs/AODs at the RISs are coupled, meaning that we can no longer estimate them independently.
-Instead, only spatial frequencies (containing coupled AOAs and AODs information) can be obtained, requiring novel algorithms for further processing.
-More refined channel parameter estimation also requires accurate channel models and the RISs' impact on them, such as the near-field effect, beam squint effect, RIS element failures, and anchor calibration errors.
+From an algorithmic perspective, there are challenges related to channel parameter estimation, tracking in dynamic environments, and anchor calibration. {Different from most existing works that assume the channel between the RIS and the active signal source (e.g., an AP) to be known, the AOAs/AODs at the RISs are coupled in cooperative localization (scenarios B1 and B2) and RIS localization (e.g., scenarios A3, B3, and C3) tasks, requiring novel algorithms to process the estimated spatial frequencies.} More refined channel parameter estimation also requires accurate channel models and the RISs' impact on them, such as the near-field effect, beam squint effect, RIS element failures, and hardware impairments.
 Due to mobility, difficult conditions such as signal blockage, unresolvable signal paths, and severe path loss will affect \ac{las} performance.
 Multiple \acp{ris} can be involved to handle such blockages, offering coverage extension.
-As the carrier frequency increases, the signal resolutions become higher, and the effect of the severe path loss can be mitigated by adopting \acp{ris} with larger sizes or active \acp{ris} with reflection amplification capabilities~\cite{Tsinghua_RIS_Tutorial}.
 Sensing also suffers from inherent complications, such as an unknown number of objects, unknown types of objects, unknown detection probabilities for signal paths, extended objects, and multi-bounce observations.
 Dedicated filters should be developed to address these complications and get integrated into the \ac{las} framework.

-Finally, in terms of calibration, anchor geometry error and \acp{hwi} are two important aspects.
-We note that the geometrical calibration of an RIS is similar to RIS localization (as described in scenarios A3, B3, and C3), which requires a calibration agent that incorporates other sources of localization estimations (i.e., sensor fusion).
-While for \acp{hwi}, the channel model could be too complicated when considering each specific impairment (e.g., mutual coupling and phase noise), learning-based methods can be considered to unveil their impact and drive practical algorithmic designs.
+Finally, in terms of anchor calibration, which is similar to RIS localization (as described in scenarios A3, B3, and C3), requiring a calibration agent that incorporates other sources of localization estimations (i.e., sensor fusion).